 - The MRC will offer to provide first-aid services at local events, such as run/walks.

 - The MRC will participate in local emergency preparedness exercises, such as the Cascadia Rising Exercise in June 2016!

 - The MRC will use these activities to become a trained and cohesive unit.
 The goal is to be able to respond to an actual disaster that could overwhelm our medical community.

 Attend a FREE First-Aid, CPR & AED Training or a Healthcare Provider CPR Training in September:

 Step It Up!
 Students Project

 - With a NACCHO grant, Wasco Co.
-MRC will implement a walk-to-school program at participating grade schools, during the 2016-2017 school year.
+MRC will once again be hosting a walk-to-school program at participating grade schools, through the 2017-2018 school year.